ThinkEval: Practical Evaluation of Knowledge Leakage in LLM Editing using Thought-based Knowledge Graphs

-We introduce \ThinkEval, a framework to construct model-specific knowledge graphs to quantitatively and systematically evaluate model-editing techniques via sequential prompting, as illustrated in Fig.~\ref{architecture}. \ThinkEval operates through three interwoven components to create the dataset: \darkcircled{1} Query Validation and Refinement, \darkcircled{2} Automated Triplet Generation, and \darkcircled{3} Graph Synthesis and Chain Sequencing.
+We introduce \ThinkEval, a framework \review{designed to assist users by constructing} specialised knowledge graphs to quantitatively and systematically evaluate model-editing techniques via sequential prompting, as illustrated in Fig.~\ref{architecture}. \ThinkEval operates through three interwoven components to create the dataset: \darkcircled{1} Query Validation and Refinement, \darkcircled{2} Automated Triplet Generation, and \darkcircled{3} Graph Synthesis and Chain Sequencing.
 These components function in a cyclical manner, iteratively refining the knowledge representation.
-All the respective algorithms and prompt templates are provided in Appendix~\ref{appendix:algorithms} and Appendix~\ref{appendix:prompts} respectively.
-Additionally, \ThinkEval can serve as a dataset augmentation mechanism, capable of enhancing existing datasets by adding structured implication chains or triplets for a more comprehensive evaluation.
+All the respective prompt templates are provided in Appendix~\ref{appendix:prompts}.
+Additionally, \ThinkEval serves as a dataset augmentation tool, capable of enhancing existing datasets by adding structured implication chains or triplets for a more comprehensive evaluation.
+Algorithms \ref{alg:triplet_validation}, \ref{alg:triplet_generation} and \ref{alg:graph_sequencing} showcase the key processes utilised in \ThinkEval. \newreview{For users, choosing the right model-editing technique is vital for preventing knowledge leakage and ripple effects, thereby safeguarding reliability across diverse applications.}